- AP Calculus BC is considered one of the hardest AP classes by class alumnae.

 Good study habits, such as completing homework assignments, attending office hours, and reviewing class notes regularly, can help students stay on top of the material and reduce the overall difficulty of the course.
 By paying attention to these factors and putting in the necessary time and effort, students can succeed in this challenging course.

-How is the AP Calculus BC exam structured?
+What is the AP Calculus BC exam structure?

 The AP Calculus AB exam is divided into two sections: